panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 # 2. Programming to an implementation

-Like I mentioned in the post introduction, there's a good chance that the already written code will be modified for the new requirements that might arise.
+As I mentioned in the post introduction, there's a good chance that the already written code will be modified for the new requirements that might arise.

 Let's say there's a new requirement to the list renderer to also *sort alphabetically the rendered names*.

-You can implement this requirement by creating a new sorter class, for example `SortAlphabetically`:
+You can implement this requirement by creating a new sorter class, for example, `SortAlphabetically`:

 ```twoslash include sort-alphabetically
 class SortAlphabetically {